ansys/pyscadeone/doc/source/user_guide/modeler.rst

 .. note::

-    From the :py:attr:`ansys.pyscadeone.core.project.Project.app`, one has access to the Scade One app containing the project.
+    From the :py:attr:`ansys.pyscadeone.core.project.Project.app`, one can access the Scade One app containing the project.

 Dependencies